 David Ignatius of the Washington Post on Moscow and President-elect Donald Trump, then, questions for Attorney General nominee Republican Senator Jeff Sessions.

 In this month’s environmental outlook, a look at rising sea levels and what’s at stake.
 Whether it’s caused by natural variability or human activity, the fact remains that sea levels are rising.
-The U.S. Geological Survey recently estimated that the Eastern Seaboard -- coined a “hotspot” by scientists -- will rise to four feet by 2100.
+The U.S. Geological Survey recently estimated that the Eastern Seaboard — coined a “hotspot” by scientists — will rise to four feet by 2100.
 A separate study by the National Research Council says ocean levels on the California coast could rise by three feet by the end of the century.
 Diane and her guests look at the causes and consequences of rising sea levels.

-Chief Operating Officer and Director of the Program on Sea Level Rise, Climate Central.
+- Dr. Ben Strauss Chief Operating Officer and Director of the Program on Sea Level Rise, Climate Central.

-Staff Attorney and Adjunct Professor, Georgetown Climate Center and Georgetown University Law Center.
+- Jessica Grannis Staff Attorney and Adjunct Professor, Georgetown Climate Center and Georgetown University Law Center.

 Maya Angelou came onto this program several times over the years.
 But in her last conversation with Diane, in 2013, she talked about writing about her fraught relationship with her mother for the first time.
 Her last words to Diane: “I love you, Diane Rehm.
 And I look forward to seeing you and talking to you again and again.”
 A year later, she died at the age of 86.
 In one of Diane's most treasured interviews, the women reflect on forgiveness, healing and reconciliation.

 Mary Chapin Carpenter joins Diane to talk about her new album, the "artistic insight of middle age" and rewriting her life story in new ways.

 A rebroadcast of Diane's 1999 interview with J.K.
 Rowling, author of the acclaimed Harry Potter series.